waellet/waellet/README.md

 - Firefox

+1. Open the Firefox menu and select `Add-ons` section.
+2. Click the `Tools for  all add-ons` button and select `Debug Add-ons`
+3. Click `Load a temorary add-on` navigate to the generated `dist` folder in the cloned repo and select the `manifest.json` file.

 ## Security
 If you discover a security vulnerability within this application, please send an e-mail to hello@waellet.com.
 All security vulnerabilities will be promptly addressed.